bkw777/dl2/README.md

 dl
 ```

-## list all available TPDD client installers, and then bootstrap one of them.
+## list all available TPDD client installers, and then bootstrap one of them
 ```
 dl -l
 dl -b TS-DOS.100